coffiarts/FoundryVTT-crunch-my-party/README.md

 You may choose to override the default animation with another one of your choice by adjusting the game setting **"Explode animation (optional)"**.
 See [Adjustable module settings](#adjustable-module-settings).

 ## Compatibility and Dependencies
-- Tested on Foundry VTT 11.2xx and higher in world system "dsa5" / "tde5" (The Dark Eye).
+- Tested on Foundry VTT 11.2xx and higher (including v12) in world system "dsa5" / "tde5" (The Dark Eye).
 But I consider it system-agnostic.
 - No hard dependencies, but some warmly recommended *optional* 3rd-party modules are listed further above (see there to understand why I recommend them).

 ## Upcoming features